tldr-pages/tldr/pages/linux/knock.md

 # knock

-> Port knocking client to open specfic ports on firewall.
+> Port knocking client to open specific ports on firewall.
 > More information: <https://manned.org/knock>.

 - Knock on ports using different protocols: